rogereo/rogereo.github.io/_posts/2024-05-28-art-style-classifier.markdown

 mathjax: false
 ---

 Built using a pretrained neural network.
-This classifier can identify and categorize art into three style groups: Cubism, Surrealism, and Abstract Expressionism.
+This classifier can identify and categorize art into three style groups: Cubism, Surrealism, and Abstract Expressionism